-Carlos A. Gebauer, born 1964 in Western Germany, is a solicitor and regular columnist of the journal eigentümlich frei.
+Carlos A. Gebauer, born 1964 in West Germany, is a solicitor and regular columnist of the journal eigentümlich frei.

 Only a temporary life offers the possibility to value anything at all.